ossimantylahti/documentation-user/accounting/localizations/mexico.rst

    :align: center

 All products must have for CFDI 3.3 the "SAT code" and the field "Reference" properly set, you can export them and re import them to do it faster.
+If the SAT codes are not set up, PAC cannot sign the invoice and signing attempt will result to an error 36.

 .. image:: media/mexico15.png
    :align: center